sucksass/swm/README.md

 Then the AI made an argument explaining why the AI was right.

+then the AI forked the other AIs project because it didn't like how it was made.

-It was probably over-engineered by AI.
+It probably has 70 backdoors installed by the AI.

 This README was also written with the assistance of AI, because apparently humans have better things to do.